The Cost of a Television Commercial: A Sample Price Package Dispels the Myth Once and For All

 The Cost of a Television Ad Revealed

-Before we go any further, I think it’s fair to include a sample legal-focused ad package recently advertised by Cox Media’s San Diego office.
+Before we go any further, I think it’s fair to include a sample zone-focused ad package advertised by a Cox Media local office in 2016.
 Do the math on $2,500 per month (per geographic zone), the number of commercials and online impressions plus production offered below:

 I think it’s suffice to say that 30 seconds of airtime on cable TV costs nothing like my professional marketing counterparts had assumed.
 Simple math shows that if nothing else were thrown into the deal, and it were just $2,500 for 256 TV commercials, the average cost comes out to just under $10 (and if you read the fine print, no they aren’t aired during your sleeping hours.)
 Bottom line – don’t feel bad if you as a local business owner had the same assumption as these professionals – they do only things like this for a living!
 You on the other hand have to worry about every role in your business, not to mention the marketing function.